 What’s the end result?

-Overall super is better than it ever was but if the above table proves anything it’s that there will always be tinkering with superannuation, and at certain times this tinkering will be favourable – such as Peter Costello’s one-off $1 million after-tax contribution cap and the more recent downsizer contribution.
+Overall super is better than it ever was but if the above table proves anything it’s that there will always be tinkering with super.
+Sometimes this tinkering will be favourable, while at other times maybe not so much.

 The bottom line is that it is prudent to take advantage of any favourable changes when the opportunity arises, because you can never be too sure they will be there next year.